DanielFriol/todo-backend/README.md

-> [!WARNING]
-> I implemented this for an interview once ages ago, but now it's unmaintained.
+> I implemented this for an interview

 # todo-backend-express-knex

 This is an implementation of [Todo-Backend](http://todobackend.com/) using Node and Express for the server, Knex for database migrations and query building, and some ES6+ features such as async/await.
 By default, this project configures Knex to save to PostgreSQL.

-A [production instance](https://todo-backend-express-knex.herokuapp.com/) is running on Heroku.

 Bonus features include a simple frontend boostrapped with create-react-app and the todo-backend specification tests transcribed for Jest--a quick full-stack starter pack.